whispir/openapi/docs/Getting started/Test-your-API-connection.md

 ```

 # Using a generic REST client
-An alternate way to test Whispir API is to install [Postman](https://www.postman.com/) or any other API Client.
-In the rest of the documentation the APIs will be listed to ease this second option.
+An alternate way to test Whispir API is to install [Postman](https://www.postman.com/) or another API Client.
 ```JSON
 Connect to the API using an API Client
 GET https://api.<region>.whispir.com